Aleksey Dyumin: Governorship

 On 29 November 2017, at the III Congress of Railway Workers, Dyumin announced the planned construction of a high–speed railway between Moscow and Tula as part of the high–speed railway "South" (Moscow — Rostov on Don — Adler).
 Since 2017, according to Dyumin, preparatory work has been launched with the participation of Russian Railways, the President and the Prime Minister.
 Upon completion of the high speed rail link, the time required to cover the 194 km distance between Moscow and Tula will decrease from the current two hours to only 55 minutes.

 In 2018, Dyumin was listed as the sixth most-powerful governor in Russia.
+He was reelected as an Independent candidate for Governor on 19 September 2021 with 83.58% of the vote.
+In 2021 Dyumin was promoted to the rank of Colonel General.
 Following the Wagner rebellion, Russian media began discussing the possibility of Dyumin replacing controversial defense minister Sergei Shoigu, one of the targets of the uprising.
+Dyumin is also said to have been a member of the negotiations for Yevgeny Prigozhin during the rebellion.

 Promotions in 2024

-In May 2024, Putin appointed Dyumin as secretary of the advisory State Council.
+In May 2024, Putin appointed Dyumin as Aide to the President of Russia overseeing he military-industrial complex, sports, and the advisory State Council as Secretary.
 On 30 September 2024, Putin appointed him to the Security Council of Russia.
+He has been a member of the Supervisory Boards of state-owned conglomerates including Rostec since May 2024, Roscosmos since March 2025, and the Agency for Strategic Initiatives (ASI) since February 2026.